1.3 Ac Navajo $100 July 4

 Land Description

-If you're looking for freedom, wide open space, and endless desert skies, this 1.3-Acre parcel in Navajo County, Arizona is calling your name.
-Whether you want to create a peaceful off-grid retreat, or escape the noise of city life, this flat, scenic lot is the perfect opportunity for just $100/Month with owner financing.
+If freedom, wide-open space, and endless desert skies are what you're after, this 1.3-Acre parcel in Navajo County is calling your name.
+Whether you want a peaceful off-grid retreat or to escape city noise, this flat, scenic lot is your golden ticket - all for just $100/Month with easy owner financing and no credit check.

-Despite the peaceful seclusion, you're still within reach of major highways like US Highway 40 and Route 77, making it easy to travel to nearby cities like Phoenix, Las Vegas, Los Angeles, and even Ciudad Juarez.
-You're also just a short drive from some of Northern Arizona's most breathtaking natural landmarks, including Petrified Forest National Park, the Painted Desert Inn, Meteor Crater, and the historic Agate House.
+Despite the seclusion, you're close to major highways like US Hwy 40 and Route 77, making trips to Phoenix, Las Vegas, Los Angeles, or even Ciudad Juarez easy.
+Nearby natural wonders like Petrified Forest National Park, Painted Desert Inn, Meteor Crater, and the historic Agate House offer endless adventure.

 Payment Info: